Leicestershire Online Visibility Report 2026

 Sample size

-924 Leicestershire business websites, covering all major towns and business sectors in the county.
+1,918 Leicestershire SME websites (businesses with 0–249 employees), covering all major towns and business sectors in the county.

 Geography